5 Live Streaming Solutions That Are Improving The World in 2019

 Live streaming solutions don’t only apply to professional sports, however.
 Many local sports participants are incorporating live streaming into their leagues.
 Making a sport accessible is the best way to promote and grow it.
 At the NextGen Ultimate Tour, for example, the team tours around North America playing other ultimate frisbee teams.
-They live stream their events and subscribers can also watch video on demand content.
+They live stream their events and subscribers can also watch video-on-demand content.

-Another growing industry is that of live streamed concerts and music events.
+Another growing industry is that of live-streamed concerts and music events.

 Coachella, for example, continues to break the record for live streaming audiences each year, and we expect this trend to continue into the future.

-Likewise, irocke.com does live streamed concerts from all over the globe.
+Likewise, irocke.com does live-streamed concerts from all over the globe.
 And the examples of this live streaming application could go on and on!

 Animal cams have become the go-to way to show off your cute and furry friend.
-Besides taking a peak into someone’s living room, animal cams can also come in handy at animal rescue shelters and pet stores.
+Besides taking a peek into someone’s living room, animal cams can also come in handy at animal rescue shelters and pet stores.
 Live streaming is a great way for shelters to show off the pets that need to be adopted.

 And the applicability of live streaming solutions doesn’t end with cats and dogs.
 There are now a variety of animal cams for all sorts of animals, both wild and in captivity.
-Many zoos, for example, offer live streamed footage of animal habitats at all hours of the day.
+Many zoos, for example, offer live-streamed footage of animal habitats at all hours of the day.
 The same goes for ocean habitats, too.

 Since 2005, Animal Planet has aired the “Puppy Bowl,” which is broadcast live the same day as the NFL Super Bowl.
 In 2015, for example, the Puppy Bowl was seen by 2,767,000 viewers!
-That trend has continued into today with the 2018 Puppy Bowl.
+That trend has continued today with the 2018 Puppy Bowl.

 Live streaming solutions provide opportunities for increased audience size, revenue generation, and so much more.
 With the advancements in technology over the past decade, live streaming has continued to decrease in price as well.
-Today, most people can access live streaming solutions–from individuals looking to show off a skill, to professionals who make a living in live streaming.
+Today, most people can access live streaming solutions–from individuals looking to show off a skill to professionals who make a living in live streaming.
 Likewise, businesses increasingly incorporate live streaming as a means of communication, teaching, and improving efficiency.

 Also, live streaming has been gaining popularity as a way to access entertainment like sports, concerts and, yes, even live animal footage.
 Likewise, professional and amateur sports are both very popular in the world of live streaming.

-If you have live streamed before, let us know your experiences in the comment section below.
+If you have live-streamed before, let us know your experiences in the comment section below.
 We love to hear from our readers, and we will respond to you.